-- NG Indicates that the value for that variable was outside of bounds and therefore "No Good". - No Wng No warning was detected. - POV Indicates that the value for the Principal Other Vehicle was out of bounds. - SV Indicates that the value for the Subject Vehicle was out of bounds. - SR Shows the speed reduction value. - Thr Indicates that the requirements for the throttle were not met.
+- NG Indicates that the value for that variable was outside of bounds and therefore "No Good". - No Wng No warning was detected. - POV Indicates that the value for the Principal Other Vehicle was out of bounds. - SV Indicates that the value for the Subject Vehicle was out of bounds. - SR Shows the speed reduction value. - Thr Indicates that the requirements for the throttle were not met. - Brk Indicates that the requirements for the brake application rate were not met

 The minimum (worst) GPS fix type is displayed in the lower right corner of each page.
 The only valid fix type is RTK fixed (displayed in green).
-If the fix type during any portion of the test was anything other than RTK fixed, then "RTK Fixed OR LESS!!" is displayed in red.
+If the fix type during any portion of the test was anything other than RTK fixed, then "RTK Fixed OR LESS!" is displayed in red.

-Examples of valid or passing time history plots for each test type (including passing, failing, and invalid runs) are shown in Figures E1 through E12.
+Examples of valid or passing time history plots for each test type (including passing, failing, and invalid runs) are shown in Figure E1 through E12.
 Figures E1 through E8 show passing runs for each of the 8 test types.
 Figure E9 shows an example of a passing brake characterization run.
 Figures E10 and E11 show examples of invalid runs.
 Figure E12 shows an example of a valid test that failed the DBS requirements.
 Time history data plots for the tests of the vehicle under consideration herein are provided beginning with Figure E13.